 Lessons #1 & #2 – Creative Financing & Credits for Deferred Maintenance

-Since this was Brian’s first time buying investment property, he didn’t have much money and had no prior real estate experience.
+Since this was Brian’s first time buying investment property, he didn’t have much money and had no prior real estate industry experience.
 As a result, he was rejected from the banks and was unable to secure a loan.
 Enter creative financing – Brian was able to assume the seller’s existing mortgage, which was $730,000.

 Brian was also able to negotiate credits for deferred maintenance.
 With the combination of assuming the mortgage and getting credits from the seller, Brian was able to obtain the property with very minimal cash out-of-pocket.